What Happens in a Deep Brain Reorienting (DBR) Therapy Session? A Gentle Guide

 If you've come across DBR therapy and felt curious, but also a little unsure, you're not alone.
 Many high-functioning adults in New York and Massachusetts are drawn to Deep Brain Reorienting because it speaks to something traditional talk therapy hasn't reached.
 They hesitate only because they don't know exactly what to expect.

-What follows is a plain explanation of what DBR therapy is, what a session actually looks like, and how it can help people who have done significant therapeutic work and are still asking: why do I keep reacting the same way even though I've done so much therapy?
+What follows is a plain explanation of what DBR therapy is, what a session generally looks like, and how it can help people who have done significant therapeutic work and are still asking: why do I keep reacting the same way even though I've done so much therapy?

 Why Therapy Sometimes Stops Working, and What DBR Addresses